 Who better to update parents on the latest trends in teen risk taking than an emergency room doctor?
 Your Teen caught up with Dr. Erica Michiels, a pediatric emergency medicine specialist, at Helen DeVos Children’s Hospital in Grand Rapids, Michigan, to find out what we should know.

-Dangerous Teen Trends To Watch For: Getting Admitted to the ER
+Dangerous Teen Trends To Watch For

 Do drugs still bring a lot of teenagers into the emergency room?